Frequently Asked Questions

 Answer

-• Please call 780.425.4190 (Monday to Friday between 8:30 am and 4:00 pm) to speak confidentially with a Client Services worker.
+• Please call 780.425.4190 (Monday to Friday between 8:30 am and 4:00 pm) to speak confidentially with a client services team member.

-• Your call will be answered by a Client Services worker who will ask for some information so we can best serve you.
-For example, “What is your current address?” will help us locate your nearest depot.
-Your information is kept confidential.
-You will be asked to provide a piece of identification (e.g. health care card) for yourself and each person in your household.
-If you are experiencing issues beyond food, our Client Services worker may be able to refer you to other support services to help.
+For example, “What is your current address?” will help us locate your nearest food depot.
+Rest assured, your personal information is kept confidential.
+You will also be asked to provide a piece of identification (e.g. health care card, government issued ID, etc.) for yourself and each person in your household.

 Please remember to bring a cart, buggy, wagon, suitcase with wheels, or other means to transport your food.
-Food hampers are based on your family size which means there may be multiple boxes to take home (i.e. about 10-14 kilograms of food per person).
+Food hampers are based on your family size which means there may be multiple boxes to take home (i.e. about 10 kilograms of food per person).

 Please be prepared to transport your box(es) of food OR repackage the food into your own grocery bags to take home.